Legislation policy and guidelines

 If your research is likely to involve collaboration with other institutions, please contact the Animal Ethics Secretariat.

-For collaborative work that has already been approved by the AEC of another institution, and involves Macquarie University staff and/or students, the following must be provided to the Macquarie University AEC (via the Secretariat) as notification of collaborative work:
+For collaborative work that has already been approved by the AEC of another institution, and involves Macquarie University staff and/or students, the following must be provided to the Macquarie University AEC (via the Ethics, Biosafety and other Applications System) as notification of collaborative work:

 - A signed copy of the application exactly as it was submitted to the Institutional AEC.